China halts oil product exports to North Korea in November as sanctions bite

 But tensions flared again after North Korea on Nov.
 29 said it had tested a new intercontinental ballistic missile that put the U.S. mainland within range of its nuclear weapons.

+To view a graphic on China's trade with North Korea click on this link http://tmsnrt.rs/2BDYD1F

-(Reporting by Muyu Xu and Ryan Woo; Additional reporting by Meng Meng and Hallie Gu; Editing by Kenneth Maxwell and Tom Hogue)
+(Reporting by Muyu Xu and Ryan Woo; Additional reporting by Meng Meng, Hallie Gu, Christian Shepherd and Ben Blanchard; Editing by Kenneth Maxwell and Tom Hogue)